hemangshah/HHTabBarView/README.md

 6. Easily show/hide UINavigationBar and HHTabBarView.
 7. Lightweight with zero dependancies.
 8. Change UI of HHTabBarView (LeftToRight or RightToLeft) as per the needs.
 9. Change HHTabBarView position as per UI requirements.
 Supports: Top and Bottom (Default).

+##### Note: I don't recommended displaying HHTabBarView at the top.
+It's always good at the bottom.

 ## Installation